The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Exponentiation and the subleading 2--body eikonal

 In the previous subsection we have collected the contribution of the different one-loop diagrams noticing that they combine into much simpler expressions than those of individual diagrams.
 They are in the form of an expansion in powers of $q^2$ i.e.~of the quantum level at which they contribute.
 Furthermore, as computer outputs, they simply collect independently real and imaginary terms and express the result in terms of a choice of the two independent Mandelstam variables, $q^2 = -t$ and $s$ (or of quantities like $\sigma$ and $z$, themselves functions of $s$ and the masses).

 On the other hand, we expect the full amplitude to satisfy two exact properties: \begin{itemize} \item Real analyticity i.e.~$\mathcal{A} (s^*, q^2) = (\mathcal{A} (s, q^2))^*$; \item Crossing symmetry i.e.~$\mathcal{A} (s, q^2) = \mathcal{A} (u \equiv -s +q^2 + 2m_1^2 + 2m_2^2, q^2)$. \end{itemize} Those two properties, which should hold order by order in $q^2$, are not at all apparent in the formulae of the previous subsection, but they must be hidden somewhere, of course up to the order in $q^2$ at which we stop our expansion.
 Here we will explicitly show how to rewrite the tree and one-loop amplitudes, given in the previous section in a real-analytic and crossing-symmetric form.
 Besides its usefulness for the interpretation of the result this also serves as a rather stringent test of the calculations themselves.
 A similar analysis will be carried out at the two-loop level in Section~\ref{sec:twoloop} where analyticity and crossing will turn out to be very useful for actually fixing the entire two-loop amplitude from its imaginary part.
+Let us mention in passing that analyticity and crossing also played a key role in recent developments \cite{Caron-Huot:2023vxl,Caron-Huot:2023ikn}.

 To this purpose it is useful to introduce variables which are related to those introduced earlier in Section~\ref{sec:kinematics} by $s \leftrightarrow u$ exchange:

 We also have to bear in mind that the factor $\frac{1}{4 p E}$ appearing in some formulae cannot be ignored when discussing analyticity and crossing symmetry of the amplitude.